offen/offen/docs/docs/running-offen/tutorials/configuring-deploying-offen-docker.md

 ---

+## Prerequisites

+Apart from having already installed Docker, this tutorial assumes the machine you are planning to run Offen on is connected to the internet and has DNS records for `offen.example.com` (or the domain you are actually planning to use) pointing to it.
+Ports 80 and 443 are expected to be accessible to the public.
+See the [documentation for subdomains][domain-doc] for further information on this topic.

+[domain-doc]: ./../setting-up-using-subdomains/

 ## Storing your data

 In the simple setup described in this tutorial Offen needs to read and persist the following data: